pufferpanel/pufferpanel/README.md

+**DO NOT INSTALL THE REPO VERSION OF PUFFERPANEL ON YOUR SERVER.
+IT IS UNSTABLE, PLEASE USE A RELEASE VERSION.**

 # About PufferPanel
 PufferPanel was created to be an open-source replacement for Multicraft.
 We are currently licensed under a [GPL-v3 license](https://raw.github.com/DaneEveritt/PufferPanel/master/LICENSE).